Unicaja: Integration of Liberbank

+New stage

+On February 8, 2024, it was announced that the bank was unveiling a new brand, moving from "Unicaja Banco" back to simply "Unicaja", as the former savings bank had been known, but with a more modern image.

+On July 30, 2024, it was announced that the Andorran bank MoraBanc had reached an agreement to purchase 100% of the capital of Banco Europeo de Finanzas (BEF) from Unicaja.
+The purchase, for an amount of €45 million, was completed on July 28, 2025.

 The name "Unicaja" remains a commercial brand of Unicaja Banco, in which the foundation holds a stake of 30.24% as of 31 December 2023.

 Sponsorships

 The company sponsors several major sports clubs in its region.
 It is the owner of the basketball club Baloncesto Málaga, the sponsor of the volleyball club CV Almería, and is also a major sponsor, though not name sponsor, of Málaga CF.

+Shareholders

+As of December 31, 2025, its main shareholder was the Fundación Unicaja, which held 31.22% of Unicaja Banco.

+Other significant shareholders were the following: